ssf1nx/RHH-Ports/ports/released/gamemakerengine/madhouse/README.md

 WARNING!
 This game contains depictions of violence and foul language!

 ## Installation
-Download the DEMO from Steam and add the game files to `madhouse/assets`.
-Wishlist the game!
+Download the demo or early access game from Steam and add the game files to `madhouse/assets`.

 ## Default Gameplay Controls (Xbox Layout)
 | Button            | Action |